davidleghorn/atom-focus-mode/README.md

 # atom-focus-mode

-Helps you focus on only the lines of code you are working with, all other lines are faded into the background.<br/>
+Focus modes that help you focus on only the lines of code you are working with, all other lines are faded into the background.<br/>
-Hides editor panels and enters full screen mode for distraction free coding.
+Hides editor panels and enters full screen mode for distraction free coding.<br/>
+Typewriter mode keeps the cursor line positioned in the center of the editor.

 ![Focus cursor mode with focus mode line opacity set at 100% ](https://raw.githubusercontent.com/davidleghorn/atom-focus-mode/master/screenshots/focus-mode.png)